 Where VCAA has granted block credit towards the VCE at Units 3 and 4 level for recognised VET or Further Education (VFE) qualifications, these studies are eligible for inclusion as a fifth and/or sixth study increment in the calculation of the ATAR.
-This increment is calculated from the average of the Primary Four VTAC Scaled Study Scores.
+This increment is calculated as 10% of the fourth study of the Primary Four.
 However, VCE and VCE VET results will take precedence over VFE block credit results in the calculation of the ATAR.
 Therefore, VFE block credit can only be used in the calculation of an ATAR if there are fewer than 6 VCE or VCE VET studies available.
 If there are 6 or more eligible VCE or VCE VET studies available, a VFE block credit result cannot be used.

 VFE studies must be at level three or above in the Australian Qualifications Framework.

 Students undertaking an approved Higher Education Study in Year 12 can include the result as an increment in the ATAR (fifth or sixth study, but not both) provided that it is passed; that VCAA co-requisite or prerequisite conditions were met; and study combination restrictions were met.
 An increment will be awarded for the Higher Education Study, depending on the level of results achieved in the Higher Education Study as follows: